'Flawed and harmful': Scientists blast ban on exercise therapy for chronic fatigue

 Landmark guidance published in 2021 by NICE - the body which advises on clinical practice for England and Wales - said graded exercise therapy (GET) should no longer be recommended.

-It also revised its position on cognitive behavioural therapy (CBT), should only be used to manage symptoms and distress, and not to aid recovery.
+It also revised its position on cognitive behavioural therapy (CBT), saying it should only be used to manage symptoms and distress - not to aid recovery.

 READ MORE: Long Covid, Awakenings, and the enigma of post-viral illness